craigdsouza/Shikherverma.github.io/_posts/2020-07-28-Thinking-about-data-collection-overview.md

 estimating a proportion whereas in the second case you would estimate a mean.
 The formula required to calculate sample size to in both scenarios is different.

-Meanwhile here are a few useful resources if you wish to study further:
+To dive into details, here are a few useful resources if you wish to study further:
 [1] [Introduction to Survey Research] (https://medium.com/swlh/an-introduction-to-survey-research-ba9e9fb9ca57)
 (comprehensive, yet concise, overview of sampling strategies, pictographic explanations, a framework explaining survey errors)
 [2] [Sampling Techniques & Determination of Sample Size in Applied Statistics Research: An Overview]